[ Printer Friendly Version ] [ Report Abuse ]

-There was a second of silence as the dust settled.
+There was a second of silence as we waited for the dust to settle.

-Cursing, we both staggered to stand.
-Just as Potter was able to right himself, I dragged him by the elbow around the corner and into the main hallway.
+"We've got to move, Potter," I whispered insistently, and then, cursing, we both staggered to stand.
+Just as Potter was able to right himself, I grabbed him by the elbow and whipped around the corner, pulling him into the main hallway.

 "What the fuck, Bennett?" he grumbled, dust and scraps of broom wood dangling from his hair.

 "Be quiet," I said softly.
 We were inches away; my eyelashes almost brushing his chin, and I could feel the warmth of his body seeping into mine.
-It was... distracting.
+It was somewhat... distracting.

 "Okay, normally, I wouldn't object to being in this kind of position with you," Potter began, tone suggestive.
 "But I'm a little confused right now "

 "Shhh," I hushed and hastily squished a finger to his lips.
 Potter's eyes widened, their brown-gold turning curious.
 That was when I finally noticed the dried blood on his face, the ugly red gash etched into his cheekbone.

 In this new silence, we waited.
 Straining my ears, I could hear the faint sound of a broom whistling through the air, and I counted the seconds as it grew louder and louder.

 Then Henchman No. 1 was flying around the corner and sweeping right past our huddled forms.

 "Stupefy!"
 I shrieked, whirling around to slash my wand through the air.
 With a beam of red light and a bang, the bloke went nose-diving, spiraling through the air before landing, unconscious, on the ground.